 - feelings of depression and anxiety

-- Fibromyalgia is a disorder accompanied by musculoskeletal pain and symptoms of fatigue, trouble sleeping, and problems with memory and mood.
+- Fibromyalgia is a central pain disorder marked by musculoskeletal pain and symptoms of fatigue, trouble sleeping, and problems with memory and mood.

 RA and fibromyalgia progress very differently.
 Fibromyalgia usually causes constant pain that may worsen with poor sleep and stress.
 On the other hand, RA can flare up and grow progressively worse without treatment.

 In RA, joint inflammation is one of the key symptoms.
 People with RA often notice that their joint pain appears on both sides of their body.
 For example, if you have a painful joint in your right wrist, you also may have corresponding pain in your left wrist.

-- joint pain
+- face and jaw pain

 Sleep disturbances and fatigue

 A preliminary 2013 study found that women with fibromyalgia reported greater daytime sleepiness and fatigue than women with RA.
-However, the Multiple Sleep Latency Test (MSLT) showed that women with fibromyalgia had less objective daytime sleepiness compared to women with RA.
+However, based on the results of a multiple sleep latency test, women with fibromyalgia actually had less objective daytime sleepiness compared with women with RA.

 Depression and anxiety

-Distinct symptoms of RA
+Distinct symptoms of rheumatoid arthritis

-- joint pain, tenderness, and stiffness
+- joint pain and tenderness

-- eyes — dryness, sensitivity to light, and impaired vision
+- eyes: dryness, sensitivity to light, and impaired vision

-- mouth — dryness, irritation or infection of the gums
+- mouth: dryness, irritation, or infection of the gums

-- lungs — shortness of breath
+- lungs: shortness of breath

-- blood vessels — organ, skin, or nerve damage
+- blood vessels: organ, skin, or nerve damage

-- blood — anemia
+- blood: anemia

 Distinct symptoms of fibromyalgia

-- the back of your head
+- back of the head

 - collarbone area